CaptModTerm13/Digital-Signal-Processing-Laboratory/FIR-Filter/README.md

 * **Stopband Attenuation:** The amount of attenuation provided in the stopband.
 * **Phase Response:** The phase shift introduced by the filter at different frequencies.

-By understanding these concepts and employing appropriate design techniques, engineers can create filters that meet specific requirements in various applications, from audio and video processing to communication systems and control systems.